lkesteloot/unsong/unsong.md

 “And so we invoke the Holy Name, IYAR-NA-AVANTE-SHOK-TEHAN-MI-LEVAN-ZA-NAONE-KHETH-ULAT”

-“And so we invoke the Holy Name, IYAR-NA-AVANTE…uh…SHOK-TEHAN…MI?
-Uh…LEVAN?
-SHA…no, wait…ZA…NAONE-KHETH-ULAT”
+“And so we invoke the Holy Name, IYAR-NA-AVANTE... uh...
+SHOK-TEHAN...
+MI?
+Uh...
+LEVAN?
+SHA... no, wait...
+ZA...
+NAONE-KHETH-ULAT”

 (here the candles start to darken)